 It is likely that a significant proportion of students will have a change in year half, although the actual number of students who change year halves may vary each year.
 This is due to some students opting to study Triple Science.
 This subject is taught within blocks of time allocated for options subjects and within blocks of time allocated to science teaching within year halves.
 How can I choose subjects if I am not sure what I want to do when I finish Year 11?
 Many future careers/jobs do not require specific qualifications outside of the core curriculum, although there are exceptions such as medicine.
 Research any career or course that you are considering on university, college and employer websites and make sure that you have read the required qualifications (which are more likely to be grades than subjects).
 Try to choose courses which will give you a broad and balanced range of subjects so that your options for what you do when you finish Year 11 are open.
 Choose subjects you are good at and that you enjoy.
 Is it possible to change my option choices after the deadline?
 If you have chosen your courses carefully by listening to the advice and guidance given, you should not need to change your courses.
 It may be possible to change your option choices before the end of Year 9; however, there is no guarantee.
 Three key groups of students will be prioritised beforehand, i.e. those students whose courses are confirmed as not being provided due to insufficient numbers; students whose options are not possible due to them being taught at the same time; and students who require a more tailored curriculum to meet their needs.
 Only when these groups have been confirmed will any amendments to option choices be looked at given the timetabling of subjects and class sizes.
-If you would like to amend one or more of your option choices after the deadline for submitting your choices, please discuss with your Form Teacher.
-Your Form Teacher will then send an email to the Assistant Headteacher with responsibility for the curriculum.
-The Assistant Headteacher will contact you directly with the outcome.
+If you would like to amend one or more of your option choices after the deadline for submitting your choices, please discuss with your Form Teacher. .
 Do I have to study maths and English after Y11?